Croatia Digital Nomad Visa Guide (2024)

 Benefit #2: Safe and stable

 Croatia is, overall, quite a safe country.
-It ranked 17th on the Global Peace Index scale for the second year in a row, besting Germany, the Netherlands, Spain, and Italy.
+It ranked 15th on the Global Peace Index, besting Germany, the Netherlands, Spain, and Italy.

 Safety and stability are among the vital factors for digital nomads.
-Unfriendly locals, social unrests, and political turbulences aren’t something that is particularly alluring to digital nomads.
+Unfriendly locals, social unrest, and political turbulence aren’t something that is particularly alluring to digital nomads.

 Thankfully, Croatia is anything but.
 A member of both the EU and NATO, Croatia is stable and protected.
 Although it does leave something to be desired when it comes to the safety of minorities, Croatia is an overall safe country.